10 Top Google ranking factors in 2025

 • Naturally: Use keywords when they fit into your content in the most natural way possible.

-• Strategically: Place keywords in strategic places in your content – like titles, headings, introduction, and conclusion.
+• Strategically: Place keywords in strategic places in your content, like titles, headings, introduction, and conclusion.

 NOTE: Manually placing keywords might be a breeze with short-form articles.
-However, you might be out of depth with long-form articles.
+However, you might be out of your depth with long-form articles.
 You might be best served with a content optimization tool.

 In that case, we’ll recommend Surfer.